dbroadhurst/create-react-app-atlaskit-boilerplate/README.md

-# create-react-app-redux-router-saga-boilerplate - filling the gaps for non-trival apps
+# create-react-app-atlas-boilerplate - filling the gaps for non-trival atlas apps

 create-react-app is great but even a basic app needs more than a component renderer.
 Simple boilerplate to fill the gaps.